BinFlush/striptest/README.md

      8           +1/3      7.579        7.560       1.1%
     10           +2/3      9.474        9.524      -2.3%
 ```
-As seen, the script finds an optimal tempo (e.g., 190 bpm) to minimize exposure inaccuracies.

-As seen, the script finds an optimal tempo (e.g., 190 bpm) to minimize exposure inaccuracies.
+As seen, the script finds an optimal tempo (e.g., 190 bpm) to minimize exposure inaccuracies, with much smaller errors compared to the above example counting half seconds.

+In this case, set your metronome to 190 bpm, optionally make the metronome accent every third beat, and simply start exposing by counting the accented beats.
+The metronome will in this case be effectively beating triplets, so a count of 6+1/3 illustrates you should stop on the first triplet after the 6th accented beat.

+As always in darkroom printing, you should start your exposure at the count of zero.

 ## Usage